josephpconley/josephpconley.github.io/_posts/2017-05-31-real-world-spark-lessons.md

 I disabled this property (defaulting to 200) and my job started running in ~2 minutes, much better!

 <img src="/assets/futurama-happy.jpg" alt="Futurama gang happy"/><br>

+(UPDATE: after some experimentation on the cluster, I set the number of partitions to 64)

 More lessons learned: